List of breweries in Montana: Beaverhead Brewing Company

 Beaverhead Brewing opened in Dillon in 2014.
 Owner Brett Maki worked at Pyramid Brewing then Georgetown Brewing Company before deciding to open his own brewery.
 The business takes its name from the original brewery in Dillon which closed at the beginning of Prohibition.

+Beehive Basin Brewery

+Andy Liedberg and Casey Folley opened this Big Sky brewery in July 2015.

 Bias Brewing

 Bias Brewering was opened in 2018 in Kalispell.
 It is owned by Gabe Mariman and Adam Roberston.
 In 2022, Bias moved into the former Kalispell Brewing Company building on Main Street.
 In 2022, the brewery had 15 beers on tap.

+Their Rice, Rice, Baby Lager won Gold in the Hop-forward Pale Lagers category at the 2025 Montana Beer Awards.

 Big Sky Brewing Co.

 Big Sky Brewing Company is a microbrewery in Missoula, founded in 1995 by Neal Leathers, Bjorn Nabozney, and Brad Robinson.
 Their beer is sold throughout the western United States.
 Popular beers are Moose Drool and Space Goat.

 Big Spring Brewing Company

 The brewery in Lewistown is owned by Rob Lehrkind, who also owns Julius Lehrkind in Bozeman.
 It has a partnership with its neighbor Central Feed Grilling Company.
 They have 5 main beers and a variety of rotators.